zoolanders/documentation/src/essentials-for-yootheme-pro/addons/dynamic/index.md

 <!--@include: ../_partials/enable-addon.md-->

-At this point the Dynamic Content workflow has been expanded to include [Per-Field Dynamic Content](./per-field-dynamic-content) and [Global Queries](./global-queries), take the time to delve into both concepts.
+At this point the Dynamic Content workflow has been [extended](extended-workflow.md), take the time to delve into the concepts.
 Incorporate them into your layouts as needed, using the familiar approach, but now with a wider range of mapping options available.

 ![Field Dynamic Options](./assets/field-dynamic-options.webp)